Skip to main content

 Decision diamond → process box → terminator

-• Visualizes sequential steps and decision points in a process using standardized symbols
+• Visualizes sequential steps and decision points using standardized symbols

-• most common diagram type for documenting workflows.
+• most-used diagram type for documenting any workflow.

 Process Map